המוקד להגנת הפרט

 2002

-The justices endorse the state's position that the wall’s route has been determined according to the need for topographic control, a security zone and minimal damage to cultivated lands – with no political motivation.
-The HCJ rules that “the decision of the respondents [Israel] does not contain a flaw justifying our intervention”.
+The justices accept the State's position that the Wall’s route was determined according to the need for topographic control, a security zone and minimal damage to cultivated lands – unrelated to any political motivation.
+The Court rules that the State’s decision did not include any flaw justifying court intervention.

 2002